murillodigital/murillodigital/content/life_hacks/96_period_day.md

 Splitting your activities in shorter segments also helps you find small pockets that would otherwise have gone wasted by social media and similar, arguably wasteful uses of time.

-Get out of the hourly segmenting of your day and explore with shorter time spans, you will see that over time, you will find that over time you will get better results and doing all those things you want to get done becomes easier.
+Get out of the hourly segmenting of your day and explore with shorter time spans, you will see that over time you will get better results, and doing all those things you want to get done becomes easier.

 Tried it out?
 Let me know how it went!